neemiasbsilva/applying-mtcnn-face-detection/readme.md

 ### Prerequisites

 ```
-Good knowledgment in Deep Convolutional Neural Network, Computer Vision, and know how to use .sh file ".sh" (command-line interpreter).
+Good knowledgment in Deep Convolutional Neural Network, Computer Vision, and know how to use ".sh" file.
 ```

 ### Installing